High school students: jump-start your college education before you graduate Learn about TCC's Dual Enrollment Program

 Adult learners without a high school diploma or a GED: You may still apply to the college.
 You will be required to take the placement tests to determine your ability to benefit from attending TCC.
+(The minimum scores are listed below.)
 Under current federal guidelines, you will not be eligible for federal financial aid.

 The application will ask you what program you are interested in.
 Whether you're interested in transferring to complete a bachelor's degree or in preparing for an in-demand career, see all that TCC has to offer.

 You will receive a letter from us notifying you of your acceptance and assigning you a student email account.
 (If for some reason, your application can't be accepted immediately, we'll let you know.)

 Go to myTCC to activate your account and access your student email.
 Throughout your academic career, TCC will communicate important information to you through your student email account.
 Check it often!

 If you haven't already done so, complete the Free Application for Federal Student Aid (FAFSA).

 Most new students must take the English and math placement tests before registering for classes.
 These are not admission tests.
 They evaluate your college readiness.